rubiojr/rtve-go/README.md

-# RTVE Video Scraper
+# RTVE Scraper

-A command-line tool for downloading videos and subtitles from RTVE (Radio Televisión Española).
+A command-line tool for downloading subtitles and video metadata from RTVE (Radio Televisión Española).

 ## Features